solana-labs/solana/book/src/proposals/one-round-finality.md

 run of streaks that keep doubling the lockout.

-Each streak needs to produce a lockout that is 2x longer than the lockout from the previous streak.
-Given that 20% of leaders are in the wrong partition, a rough estimate of the likelihood of each streak is as follows:
+Each streak needs to produce a lockout that is 2x longer than the lockout from the previous streak, and each streak has twice as many blocks in which that possibility can arise.
+Given that 20% of the stake weighted leaders are in the wrong partition, a rough estimate of the likelihood of each streak is as follows:

 * streak of size 4 in 7 blocks 97.7%
 * streak of size 5 in 12 blocks 98.04%